kevinslashdigital/aws-ai-practitioner-prep/src/pages/slash.md

 ## Who is Slash?

 Slash is a global technology company specializing in building and scaling digital products, platforms, and ventures.
 With a diverse team of engineers, designers, and strategists, Slash partners with startups, scale-ups, and enterprises to deliver impactful solutions across industries.

 ## What Does Slash Do?

+From our digital solutions boutique to our venture-building agency, we harness the power of technology to create a positive legacy.
+We have been building meaningful digital products that people love and that the world needs since 2016.

 - **Product Development:** End-to-end design and engineering of web, mobile, and cloud solutions.
 - **AI & Data:** Expertise in artificial intelligence, machine learning, and data-driven innovation.